Casper1123/Casper1123/README.md

-- 👋 Hi, I’m @Casper1123
+- 👋 Hi, I’m Casper
-- 👀 I’m interested in... hahahaha :).. anyways.
+- 👀 I’m interested in whatever I feel like.
-- 🌱 I’m currently learning whatever, mostly just screwing around in PY
+- 🌱 I’m currently learning.
+As always.
-- 💞️ I’m looking to collaborate on : :kekw: Just make it fun and interesting and I'll do it
 - 📫 How to reach me: Discord, preferably.
 Casper1123

 <!---